 - If an enemy attempts to attack a Ranger that has 'Bladestorm', and is within melee range, it will activate before the enemy attack.
 Further still, when ADVENT reinforcements drop next to a Ranger, Bladestorm activates before they can react.
 It will also activate upon a Viper successfully using its Constrict ability after pulling the Ranger, and allows them to kill the Viper even while constricted.
 However, a Ranger with Bladestorm that panics will attack allies as well when they come into melee range, so keep that in mind when things go south to prevent friendly fire.

 - A Ranger is the only soldier capable of reaching or even surpassing a 100% Critical Hit chance.
 Other classes cannot use shotguns and only have a small chance of getting the Shadowstrike skill from the Advanced Warfare Center, giving the Ranger 45% more chance of landing Critical Hits.

 - Nearly all missions with task and evac goals can be solo'd entirely by Rangers using the Conceal Skill and some simple, stealthy hit and run tactics.

-- A Ranger may seem like a good choice to carry a Skulljack as it naturally fits with the Ranger's normal skill set, but its lower hack score compared to the Specialist may make it a better choice for Skulljacking than Skullmining.
+- A Ranger may seem like a good choice to carry a Skulljack as it naturally fits with the Ranger's normal skill set, but its lower hack score compared to the Specialist means you should look at Skulljacking instead of Skullmining.

 Serving as demolitions experts, the Grenadiers provide heavy ordnance delivery whenever and wherever is needed it.
 Carrying rockets and grenades, the Grenadier is arguably the most versatile and useful all-rounder to have in a squad, and their ability to affect the environment and deal guaranteed explosive damage often means the difference between life and death.